 A business has to hurry or a one of its competitors will fulfil the void left by UberRUSH before it does.
 However, if they rush through launching the services, they risk launching a half-baked service to an audience that rejected mighty Uber.
 So take your time but hurry.
 You must be the one before everyone else in the market.

-Our turnkey on-demand delivery app solution, YDelivery powers tens of on-demand delivery services around the world and it, with little customization, should work around as an UberRUSH replacement too.
-Since it is a fully customizable on-demand delivery solution, YDelivery takes negligible time when compared with conventional development time such solutions take when developed from scratch.
+Our turnkey on-demand delivery app solution, powers tens of on-demand delivery services around the world, and it, with little customization, should workaround as an UberRUSH replacement too.
+Since it is a fully customizable on-demand delivery solution, it takes negligible time when compared with the conventional development time such solutions take when developed from scratch.